United States military aircraft designation systems

 Multiple designation systems have been used to specify United States military aircraft.
-The first was designed in 1919 when the US Army's Aeronautical Division became the United States Army Air Service.
+The first system was introduced in 1911 by the United States Navy, but was discontinued six years later; the first system similar to that used today was designed in 1919 when the US Army's Aeronautical Division became the United States Army Air Service.
 Before this, aircraft were put into service under their manufacturers' designations.

 History

 United States Army Air Service system 1919–1924

-During this period Type Designations used by the United States Army Air Service were allotted, using two or three letters, which were an abbreviation of the aircraft's purpose.
+During this period, type designations used by the United States Army Air Service consisted of a two or three letter abbreviation of the aircraft's purpose.
 Examples include GA for Ground Attack aircraft, NO for Night Observation aircraft, and NBS for Night Bombardment, Short Distance aircraft.

 Army aviation system 1924–1962

 From 1924 to 1947 the Air Service, United States Army Air Corps, United States Army Air Forces and United States Air Force used a designation system based on mission category, with each model in a category numbered sequentially.
-In 1947, the designation system was extensively overhauled, with several categories being dispensed with, and others renamed.
+In 1947 when the Air Force became a separate service, the designation system was extensively overhauled, with several categories being discontinued and others renamed.
 For instance, the Lockheed P-80 Shooting Star (Pursuit) was redesignated as F-80 (Fighter), while the A-26 medium bomber/attack aircraft was redesignated as the B-26, reusing the designation, the Martin B-26 having retired in the meantime.

-US Navy system pre-1962
+US Navy systems pre-1962

-The United States Navy (including United States Marine Corps and United States Coast Guard) had several systems for designating aircraft beginning with the 1911 system which was followed shortly by the 1914 system.
-The 1922 system used a completely separate designation system, based on both mission and manufacturer and lasted until 1962.
+Before 1962, the United States Navy, which also procured aircraft for the United States Marine Corps and United States Coast Guard, used several designation systems.
+The first was adopted in 1911, but it was replaced by the second in 1914, and aircraft still in inventory were redesignated.
+Both systems were based primarily on aircraft class rather than mission.
+In 1917, the 1914 system was dropped, and the Navy reverted to using manufacturer's model designations.
+In 1922, a new designation system was adopted based on both mission and manufacturer, and lasted until 1962.

+Airships

+Navy blimps were initially grouped by class and then used a special designation system until 1954, when this system was unified with the main 1922 system.
+In contrast with its other aircraft, the Navy's four rigid airships were treated as commissioned warships, and were given hull classification symbols.